 Once you've visited all of the city's major sights, take the time to stroll through its streets and soak up the atmosphere.
 Shiraz is really beautiful and its streets are full of activities.
 There are lots of interesting shops and places to eat, and everything is within walking distance!

-An 11th century AD Bazaar (yes, you’ve read that right!), and repaired and completed around the 18th century by the Atabaks of Fars.
+An 11th century AD Bazaar (yes, you’ve read that right!), repaired and completed around the 18th century by the Atabaks of Fars.
 It is ordered by Karim Khan, who wanted Shiraz to become a well-known trading center.
 It was built with traditional materials like brick, limestone, and chalk, and as such it’s one of the most beautiful Bazaars in Iran.

 The bazaar includes different Carevanseraies, beautiful courtyards, schools, mosques, water reservoirs, and shops.
-As for the merchandise, here you’ll find anything from Persian rugs, spices, sweets to antiquities.
+As for the merchandise, here you’ll find anything from Persian rugs, spices, and sweets to antiquities.
 If you want to test your bargaining skills, this is the best, enjoy the vibrant atmosphere and talk with sellers

 If you get tired of exploring and shopping, you’ll also find a number of cafes and restaurants located within the bazaar.
 You can rest with a cup of tea or taste some traditional delicacies of Shiraz.